-third verse as 'thou,' whose death 2 The subject of the poem, men- the supposed author ('one valiant')
+tioned in the second hemistich of the avenged.

-There had straightway arisen to help me a heavy-handed kin, good smiters when help is needed, though the feeble bend to the Men who, when Evil bares before them his hindmost teeth, [blow: fly gaily to meet him, in companies or alone.
+There had straightway arisen to help me a heavy-handed kin, good smitters when help is needed, though the feeble bend to the Men who, when Evil bares before them his hindmost teeth, [blow: fly gaily to meet him, in companies or aloue.
 They ask not their brother, when he lays before them his wrong in his trouble, to give them proof of the truth of what he says.
-But as for my people, though their number he not small.

-But as for my people, though their number be not small, they are good for nought against evil, however light it be:

-They requite with forgiveness the wrong of those that do them wrong, and the evil deeds of the evil they meet with kindness and love;

-As though thy Lord had created among the tribes of men themselves alone to fear Him, and never one man more.
+But as for my people, though their number be not small, they are good for nought against evil, however light it be; They requite with forgiveness the wrong of those that do them wrong, and the evil deeds of the evil they meet with kindnoss and love; As though thy Lord had created among the tribes of men themselves alone to fear Him, and never one man more.
 Would that I had in their stead a folk who, when they ride forth, strike swiftly and hard, on horse or on camel borne!